 Do you think living in an organized home isn’t possible?
 Think again.
 Even if your home is in a constant state of disarray there is hope for you.
 Studies show that clutter in your home can greatly affect your productivity and it will negatively impact your mood.
 Furthermore, clutter also induces emotional distress because it will make you feel that you have no control over your life.
 A messy place will also affect your focus.
 You don’t have to keep living this way if you don’t want to.
-If you want to change your life, start your year with a home improvement project where you’ll promise to allocate time to organize your home and get rid of all the clutter.
+If you want to change your life, start your year with a home improvement project where you’ll promise to allocate time to organize your home being more eco-friendly and get rid of all the clutter.
 Here’s how to do it:

 Set A Home Improvement Declutter Date